Skip to main content

 Saving a script

-The script editor has two action buttons:
+The script editor has three main action buttons:

 • Save — persists the current script text without generating audio.
 Useful when you want to save your work and come back to generate later.
 Disabled until you make a change.